 Pharmacy programs look for relevant experience to demonstrate your genuine interest in the field.
 Experience can be gained by "shadowing" a pharmacist on a volunteer basis or by working in a pharmacy as a pharmacy technician; it is recommended that you have 60 hours of such experience.
 Our Pre-Health Organization (PHO) can be helpful in finding these kinds of opportunities.

 Some pharmacy schools specifically require that your experience include patient contact.
 Be sure to check the requirements of the schools you would like to apply to in time to plan your extracurricular activities.
+In order to be eligible for jobs involving patient contact, you may wish to become a Certified Nursing Assistant (CNA) or Medical Scribe; these certifications can be obtained relatively easily at a community college.

 Pre-pharmacy students spending only the minimal amount of time at North Central probably would not have time for research experience.
 If you are completing a four-year degree, however, research would be a great way to strengthen your application.
 In particular, consider working with a faculty member whose research involves organic chemistry, biochemistry or physiology, or think about an off-campus summer experience in a pharmacy, pharmacology or biochemistry program.
 See the Biology research page for more information on working with NCC faculty mentors, applying for an off-campus summer research program or finding a research internship.